 (8) This section and Schedule 3 are declared to be Corporations legislation displacement provisions for the purposes of section 5G of the Corporations Act in relation to the Corporations legislation as defined in section 9 of the Corporations Act.

-[Section 22 inserted by No. 67 of 2004 s.
+[Section 22 inserted: No. 67 of 2004 s.
 21.]

 23. Delegation